 The Elementary and Secondary Education Act (ESEA)

 ESEA is the nation’s federal education law, HealthCorps has joined a coalition of like-minded organizations to ask that Health Education and Physical Education be elevated to “core subjects” or enjoy the same flexibility of federal funding as other subjects.
-To see letters to lawmakers please go here (need link to letters).
 (Note this legislation will likely be reintroduced in the 113th Congress).

 Race to The Top – District (RTT-D)

 RTT-D is the US Department of Education’s large scale competitive grant program developed for school districts.
 HealthCorps’ provided comments to the Department of Education encouraging the inclusion of Health Education and Physical Education and grant criteria.

 HealthCorps founder Dr. Mehmet Oz advocates on behalf of integrative medicine and HealthCorps in front of the US Senate Health, Education, Labor and Pensions (“HELP”) committee.

 HealthCorps President Bouchard advocates on behalf of service, the Serve America Act and HealthCorps in front of the US Senate Health, Education, Labor and Pensions (“HELP”) committee.